 Housing & meals

 KEI will make every effort to arrange your choice for housing.
 However, we cannot guarantee your first choice.
-Many factors influence housing assignment, including your enrollment date.
+Many factors influence housing assignment, including availability and your enrollment date.

 The campus has a cafeteria that sells sandwiches and paninis.
 Many students like to enjoy their sandwich on the banks of the Canal St. Martin, featured in the 2001 film Amelia.
 There is a myriad of restaurants and cafes to choose from near the campus, housing and all around Paris.